 - Ohio Civil Rights Commission

-- U.S. Dept. of Labor, Office of the Solicitor
+- U.S. Department of Labor, Office of the Solicitor

 Students may also pursue opportunities outside of the pre-arranged externship placements.
-Once a student secures an offer from a qualifying organization, that student may submit an application to receive academic credit for the placement through the College of Law's Independent Externship program.
+Once a student secures an offer from a qualifying organization, he/she must submit an application to receive academic credit for the placement through the College of Law's Independent Externship program.
 For complete information, please review carefully the College of Law's Independent Externship Policy .